Significant-Gravitas/AutoGPT/README.md

 # Ghostcoder - AutoGPT style
 This is a submission to the AutoGPT Arena Hacks hackathon.
 The Agent code is in the directory `autogpts/ghostcoder`.

 Ghostcoder is an agent specialized in writing, verifying, and editing code.
+To accomplish this functionality from the experimental project [Ghostcoder](https://github.com/aorwall/ghostcoder) is used.

 ## Concepts